taaytungstieenf/ML1-diabetes-support-application/README.md

 ### E. Notes

-In case of you guys get confusion:
+In case of you guys get confused:
-- The final dataset for diabetes pretiction is `diabetes_dataset.csv`.
+- The final dataset for diabetes prediction is `diabetes_dataset.csv`.
 - The final dataset for diabetes chatbots is `diabetes_dialogue.json`.
 - At frontend, I use a lots of icons in code to make it less bland for UI.
 - This project was completed with the help of chatGPT but not much, please respect the author.